kamalcou/filemonitor/README.md

 11463  1000 0                 a                                rm              DELETE
 ```

-## How to run?
-1. Clone the repository `git clone https://github.com/kanurag94/filemonitor.git`
-2. `cd filemonitor`
-3. For debian and ubuntu: `sudo make all`
-4. `filemonitor -h` to check
-5. For other distributions visit: https://github.com/iovisor/bcc/blob/master/INSTALL.md and run `sudo run.sh`

 ## How this works?
 1. A BPFHASH map keeps inode entries of the files supplied as config.